albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What are the motivations behind Evolutionary Robotics?

-Since it's difficult to design autonomous systems using a top-down engineering process it's better to **let the engineer define the control components and the selection criteria**, and **let the artificial evolution  discover the most suitable combinations** while the robot interacts with the enviroment.
+Since it's difficult to design autonomous systems using a top-down engineering process it's better to **let the engineer define the control components and the selection criteria**, and **let the artificial evolution  discover the most suitable combinations** while the robot interacts with the environment.

 Can be used as a synthetic approach to the study of mechanism of adaptive behaviour.